AdobeDocs/commerce-merchant-services.en/help/live-search/category-merch.md

 If you remove an Intelligent ranking from a category, and the subcategory inheritance is selected, only the inherited Intelligent rankings are removed from the subcategories.
 Manual rankings are not subject to inheritance and will remain.

-A modal dialog appears explaining which inherited subcategories are affected by any changes you make to a higher-level category.
+A dialog appears explaining which inherited subcategories are affected by any changes you make to a higher-level category.

 ![Ranking changes modal dialog](assets/category_overwrite_modal.png){width="1200"}

 ## Create a category rule

+To create a category rule:

 1. Click the **Add Rule** button.
 1. In the _Select Category_ view, click through the categories and subcategories.